Quick Stats

 - Moving toward multi-year funding model

-- Rolling application process with two annual cycles (Winter/Spring and Summer/Fall)
+- Fixed annual cycles (Winter/Spring and Summer/Fall)

 - Oregon Arts & Culture grants typically average $10,000